Applies to: all Hanwha Cloud Services

 No. HealthPro Bridge does not buffer health events.

-For example, if a camera goes offline during an outage, the system will not record the exact moment it went offline.
-However, if the camera remains offline after the service resumes, the system will notify you.
+For example, if a camera goes offline during an outage, the system does not record the exact moment it went offline.
+However, if the camera remains offline after the service resumes, the system notifies you.
 HealthPro reflects real-time conditions accurately.